Allen Matkins

 • EV Travel Center Developer.
 Serve as land use and CEQA counsel for the development of a 30-acre electric vehicle (EV) and long-haul truck charging center in unincorporated Tehama County.
 Lead entitlement strategy and oversee CEQA review, permitting, interagency coordination, and compliance.

 • Mixed-Use Developer.
 Lead natural resources and entitlement counsel for a 52-acre mixed-use project in the City of Dublin involving residential, industrial, and commercial components.
 Coordinate with biological consultants, state and federal resource agencies, and City staff.
-Negotiate Development Agreement and structure mitigation measures for project impacts to special-status species and habitat.
+Negotiate Development Agreement and structure mitigation measures for project impacts to special-status species, wetlands, and habitat.

 • Landowner.
 Drafted and negotiated a Mitigation Project Agreement and Conservation Easement related to the sale of 4,000 acres of client’s agricultural land in Colusa County to a third-party restoration firm for establishment of a mitigation bank.